 During the first year of your MA Music Therapy training, you will establish a strong theoretical basis built up from a range of disciplines, with an emphasis on psychodynamic music therapy.
 Your competence in clinical practice and your understanding of therapeutic relationships will then be developed in years two and three through supervised placements.
 These will be integrated with your university based learning.

 Infant observation is an exciting feature of the first year, offering an informative and in depth grounding in human development that will inform for the rest of your study.
 Creative music skills sessions enable you to further develop musically.

 In addition, throughout the MA Music Therapy course, multi-disciplinary study groups and events will provide insight into the principles, practices and effectiveness of other art modalities.

 Please note it is a course requirement that you are in regular weekly therapy for the duration of the course.

 During the music therapy training, you will develop your personal music skills through working with your peers.
 You’ll have the opportunity to perform at the opening of the art psychotherapy students end of year exhibition which will give you insight into the creative processes involved in responding to another artform using your own modality.
 You may also be involved in assisting course team members in their research projects.

 You will be assessed through a combination of essays, presentations, practicals, coursework, professional development, improvisations, performance, dissertation and viva voce assessment.

 The MA Music Therapy is regulated by the Health and Care Professions Council (HCPC).

-Students have access to two purpose built music therapy teaching rooms as well as other rooms for seminars and small group work.
+Students on our HCPC-approved Music Therapy course have access to two purpose built music therapy teaching rooms as well as other rooms for seminars and small group work.
 The music rooms have a full range of IT equipment, an extensive range of percussion sounds, and acoustic pianos.